boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 ### Show Shadow

-This allows you to toggle the visibility of the `shadow` surrounding the widget.
+This feature enables you to toggle the visibility of the `shadow` surrounding the widget.

 ### Container actions